lende/127/README.md

 * `set` is the default operation and may be omitted
 * When a hostname is already mapped, `set` will simply get its IP
-* The hosts-file is automatically backed up, by default
-    * May be disabled by setting `-backup=""`
-    * Backups are only made when previously modified by *another* tool
 * For convenience, `[hostname]:[port]` will translate to `[random-ip]:[port]`
 * There is also a [code library](https://godoc.org/github.com/lende/127/lib) provided